Meet Jeff Shaara

 In February, 2003, the major motion picture "GODS AND GENERALS", based on Jeff's first book, was released by Warner Brothers.

-Jeff is a THREE-TIME recipient of the American Library Association's "William Young Boyd Award" for Excellence in Military Fiction (for Gods and Generals, his World War One story, To The Last Man, and most recently, The Frozen Hours).
+Jeff is now a FOUR-TIME recipient of the American Library Association's "William Young Boyd Award" for Excellence in Military Fiction (for Gods and Generals, To The Last Man, The Frozen Hours, and most recently, The Eagle's Claw).

 Jeff has been recognized three separate times by his alma mater, Florida State University.
 He has received their prestigious "Artes" award, has been inducted into their "College of Criminology Hall of Fame" and in 2011, was awarded the school's FIRST annual "Distinguished Writer's Award".
 He has also received The Lincoln Forum's prestigious "Richard Nelson Current" award and the "Bell I. Wiley" award from the New York Civil War Round Table.
 In September, 2017, Jeff was honored by the Congressional Medal of Honor Society, who awarded him their prestigious "Bob Hope Award for Excellence in Entertainment".
 Jeff is only the second author to have received the award, after Stephen Ambrose.
 In April, 2018, the Marine Corps Heritage Foundation recognized Jeff's Korea War story, "The Frozen Hours", for their "James Webb Award".

 Besides his books, Jeff has penned articles for three Time Entertainment, Inc "coffee table books" on the Civil War, and has written introductions for the re-publication of two notable novels, Ward Moore's "Bring the Jubilee" and MacKinlay Kantor's "Long Remember".
 He was also a major contributor and participant in the National Endowment for the Arts program "Operation Homecoming", where he led writing workshops for military personnel from bases as diverse as Fort Richardson, Alaska; Fort Carson, Colorado; Quantico, Virginia; and the Persian Gulf, a short stint on the aircraft carrier USS Carl Vinson, plus the guided missile destroyer USS Mustin.

 From 2007 through 2014, Jeff served as a member of the Board of Governors of the American Battlefields Trust (formerly the Civil War Trust), the nation's most established, and successful, protector of Civil War battlefield lands.
 He currently serves on their "Alumni Board".